 Multifamily real estate may fall under different classifications as well.
 Class A multifamily real estate buildings tend to be more expensive because of the number of units, but investors don’t necessarily have to purchase it all by themselves.
 Multifamily syndication is one way for investors to invest in a Class A multifamily property without shouldering the responsibilities of being a landlord, such as managing the property and dealing with tenants.

 Multifamily syndication is when multiple investors pool their money together in order to purchase a single asset.
 A syndicator such as BAM Capital puts the deal together and looks for investors to join in the syndication.
 Through multifamily syndication, they can enjoy a passive real estate investment and a continuous cash flow without having to become a landlord, depending on the fund structure.
 They can also earn money from the equity once the deal is finished, depending on the fund structure.

 Investors who want to try multifamily syndication should work with BAM Capital.
 BAM Capital handles all steps of the investment life-cycle, from purchasing to remodeling to management, often yielding a higher return for investors.

 What Factors Affect Property Classification?

 There is no official way to determine an asset’s classification, so this is mostly based on the opinion of investors, as well as the various factors listed below.
 If a property possesses many desirable qualities, they may fall under Class A. But if there are certain issues that make the investment property less appealing, they may fall into a lower classification.

-Properties in less than desirable locations—for example one with a higher crime rate—then they may fall under Class B, C, or even D. These are generally lower-income neighborhoods with fewer amenities and employment opportunities.
+Properties in less than desirable locations—for example one with a higher crime rate—may fall under Class B, C, or even D. These are generally lower-income neighborhoods with fewer amenities and employment opportunities.